-- 60. The CEO is the only Senior Official of the MSA.
-In addition, the position of Market Surveillance Administrator has been named as a Designated Senior Official pursuant to Order in Council 085/2018. - 61.
-The additional requirements set out in this section only apply to the CEO, and are subject to the transition provisions set out in sections 23.97 and 23.971 of the Conflicts of Interest Act. - 62.
+The CEO is the only senior official of the MSA.
+In addition, the position of Market Surveillance Administrator has been named as a designated senior official pursuant to Order in Council 085/2018.

+The additional requirements set out in this section only apply to the CEO and are subject to the transition provisions set out in sections 23.97 and 23.971 of the Conflicts of Interest Act.

 The CEO must be aware of and comply with all of the rules and requirements of the Conflicts of Interest Act.
-In the event of a conflict between the Code (or any portion thereof) and the Conflicts of Interest Act, the provisions of the Conflicts of Interest Act will prevail. - 63.
-The CEO must not take part in a decision in the course of carrying out his or her office or powers knowing that the decision might further a private interest of the CEO, a person directly associated with the CEO, or the CEO's minor or adult child. - 64.
-The CEO must not use his or her powers to influence or seek to influence a decision to be made by on or behalf of the Crown or a public agency to further a private interest of the CEO or a person directly associated with the CEO, or to improperly further any other person's private interest. - 65.
+In the event of a conflict between the Code (or any portion thereof) and the Conflicts of Interest Act, the provisions of the Conflicts of Interest Act will prevail.

+In the course of carrying out his or her office or powers, the CEO must not take part in any decision that might further a private interest of the CEO, a person directly associated with the CEO, or the CEO's minor or adult child.

+The CEO must not use his or her powers to influence or seek to influence a decision to be made by on or behalf of the Crown or a public agency to further a private interest of the CEO or a person directly associated with the CEO, or to improperly further any other person's private interest.

 The CEO must not use or communicate information not available to the general public that was gained by the CEO in the course of carrying out his or her office or powers to further or seek to further a private interest of the CEO or any other person's private interest.

-- 66. The CEO must appropriately and adequately disclose a real or apparent conflict of interest to the Ethics Commissioner immediately upon employment with the MSA and as soon as they arise following employment. - 67.
-The CEO must not own or have a beneficial interest in publicly-traded securities except in strict compliance with the Conflicts of Interest Act and the CEO shall file with the Ethics Commissioner within 60 days of becoming the CEO and each subsequent year a personal disclosure statement and a return relating to persons directly associated with the CEO in the form and manner determined by the Ethics Commissioner.
+The CEO must appropriately and adequately disclose a real or apparent conflict of interest to the Ethics Commissioner immediately upon employment with the MSA and as soon as they arise following employment.

+The CEO must not own or have a beneficial interest in publicly-traded securities except in strict compliance with the Conflicts of Interest Act and the CEO shall file with the Ethics Commissioner within 60 days of becoming the CEO and each subsequent year, a personal disclosure statement and a return relating to persons directly associated with the CEO in the form and manner determined by the Ethics Commissioner.
 The CEO must file with the Ethics Commissioner an amended disclosure statement or return within 30 days after the occurrence of any material changes to the information contained in the current disclosure statement or return.
-The CEO must file a return within 30 days if no longer designated as a Designated Senior Official. - 68.
-The CEO must not be involved in any appointment, business undertaking or employment (including self-employment) other than the appointment, business, undertaking or employment that is subject to the Conflicts of Interest Act, unless the CEO receives written approval from the Ethics Commissioner to do so and complies with any conditions that the Ethics Commissioner has included in the approval. - 69.
-The CEO must not disclose confidential information, including information pertaining to MSA processes, of which he or she became aware while serving as an official of the corporation, and he or she must not use contacts with former colleagues to gain an unfair advantage for his or her current circumstance for a period of twelve months after termination of their employment with the MSA. - 70.
+The CEO must file a return within 30 days if no longer designated as a designated senior official.

+The CEO must not be involved in any appointment, business undertaking or employment (including self-employment) other than the appointment, business, undertaking or employment that is subject to the Conflicts of Interest Act, unless the CEO receives written approval from the Ethics Commissioner to do so and complies with any conditions that the Ethics Commissioner has included in the approval.

+The CEO must not disclose confidential information, including information pertaining to MSA processes, of which they became aware while serving as an official of the MSA, and he or she must not use contacts with former colleagues to gain an unfair advantage for his or her current circumstance for a period of twelve months after termination of their employment with the MSA.

 The CEO must comply with the post-employment restrictions of the Conflicts of Interest Act including the following restrictions: